 “Pairing swagger with style in equal measure—with a dash of raucous energy—The Mean Times make music that’s good for the soul and that’s always up for a party.”

 Having played almost every venue in Melbourne, and many more beyond, The Mean Times (Eoin Clements on guitar and vocals, Rob Meerbach on bass and vocals, Ryan Williams on drums and vocals and Tom Morgan on vocals and guitar) deliver a raucous, high-energy, spirited live show that makes you smile.
 They're raw yet polished; weird, yet digestible; punk yet pop.
 The music and the men are real and concise.
 They write good songs for music lovers, not slow jams for pool party posers.
-They're definitely not on trend, but they're The Mean Times and they’re only cool unto themselves.

 “Our new favorite band is here with new music and it comes as no surprise that it’s straight heat.
 We love the creative force behind The Mean Times’ sound and their vision has always been on point.
 We have a feeling this is just a small taste of what’s to come.”